 - Language: English

-- Eligible Countries: EU, Non-EU, Maynooth and non-Maynooth graduates are eligible to apply for these endowments.
+- Eligible Countries: EU, Non-EU, Maynooth and non-Maynooth graduates are eligible to apply for these scholarships.

-- Eligible Course or Subjects: The studentships are awarded in all departments to support Masters’ study at Maynooth University.
+- Eligible Course or Subjects: Scholarships are awarded in all departments to support Masters’ study at Maynooth University.

 - Eligibility Criteria: Applicants must have a minimum 2.1 honours undergraduate degree in order to be considered for a Taught Master’s Scholarship.
 Applicants who have been in receipt of a student grant for the final year of their undergraduate studies should submit evidence outlining their grant award as this will be taken into consideration where two candidates are equally ranked on final year undergraduate grades.